Isanderthul/T120bsodFix/README.md

 Not all flash drives seem to work with the printer.
 To ensure your flash drive will work, the first thing to do is to clone the old flash drive onto the new flash drive, and check that your printer boots and has exactly the same error message.

+Note that somehow the printer *will* get new corrupt firmware despite your best effort to prevent updates.
+I recommend using a extension usb cable, and then placing your flash drive outside of the printer, so you do not need to unscrew the printer to access the drive again, when it becomes corrupted again.
+I have also tried to set my drive to read only mode (using a little toggle on the usb stick), but that prevents the printer from booting properly.

 # Cloning the usb drive
 Mount both the original and new flash drive, and make sure that both are visible using `diskutil list`.
 Note that the 'new' flash is 4GB, some old scrap drive I found lying around.
 ```